Ada-Mode-Atom/Atom-Auth-at-Edge-App/CONTRIBUTING.md

-# Atlas Application | Contribution
+# Atom Application | Contribution

-This application uses the Atlas platform.
+This application uses the Atom platform.

-The `atlas_sdk` python library consists of reusable methods, classes, templates & cloud resources for integration into Atlas applications and projects.
+The `atom_sdk` python library consists of reusable methods, classes, templates & cloud resources for integration into Atom applications and projects.

 ## Prerequisites